educational-resources-and-services/bibletags-widget/README.md

   * test skipsUnlikelyOriginals (ESV vs KJV)
   * import as much versionInfo data as possible from bible.com, find.bible, biblegateway
     * figure out litmus test verses to figure out versificationModel, partialScope, skipsUnlikelyOriginals
-* Get preload working with verse content
 * no visuals in utility instance
 * Make sure discrepency in API is right, where sometimes there is { [versionId]: { bookId, chapter, verse } } and other times versions: [{ versionId, bookId, chapter, verse }]
 * Ability to send in English verse in plaintext
 * Send in multiple versions